How to install, renew and replace a custom (CA Signed) certificate on VCF Operations for Networks

 custcert_privatekey.key: ASCII text

-Note: For PFX/PB7 key, you may need to run some additional commands to get to the expected format.
+Note: For PFX/PB7 key, it may be necessary to run some additional commands to get to the expected format.

 2. When the file is opened using any text editor, it should only have content similar to: